SamhammerAG/helm-action/README.md

 # Helm Action Build

 Package chart with version and publish to an OCI-based (Docker) registry.
-For parameter documentation look at build/action.yml
+See full parameter documentation at build/action.yml

 ## Usage